tudborg/elixir_interval/README.md

 ### HEAD

+- The internal `Endpoint` struct has been replaced by a simple 2-tuple.
 - Empty intervals are now represented by two identical exclusive points.
 - Added `Interval.size/2`.
 - Added parameterized typespec `t:Interval.t/1`